ShivramR/ShivramR/README.md

 I'm currently learning SwiftUI, JavaScript, Google Flutter, and FireBase.
 I'm also working on an under-construction portfolio website.

-My interests include software development, app development, and front-end web development, in addition to data science and machine learning!
+My interests include software development and front-end web development, in addition to data science and machine learning!

 ## GitHub stats
 <a href="https://github.com/ShivramR/">